Rules, policies and behavior

 Responsible students complete assignments in a timely manner and communicate with teachers as necessary regarding make-up work due to absence.

 Responsible students are active and engaged in their own learning.
 We encourage and expect students to advocate for themselves, seeking help from teachers, advisors and other trusted adults when necessary.
 Communicating with teachers about deadlines or difficult assignments and seeking support for academic struggles can help students to make good choices under pressure.

 Responsible students use technology appropriately.
 Our values and rules extend beyond face-to-face interactions to include online communication and social media.
 Students are expected to read, sign and abide by the school’s Responsible Use Agreement.

 Responsible students abide by all UK laws.
 Students and families should familiarize themselves with UK law regarding illegal substances, harassment and hate speech, possession or sending of indecent images, and carrying and/or use of weapons.

 We act with compassion.
+We help others.

 Kindness is at the heart of ASL’s values and the expectations we have for all students, families and employees.
 We are a welcoming school with a strong commitment to diversity, equity and inclusion.
 Kind students act with compassion and help others.
 Students should remember that ASL is a K-12 school and to respect every student and adult in the building.
 Students should be particularly respectful of K-12 shared spaces within and around the building where older students serve as role models for younger students.
 ASL students are ambassadors for their school and their families, and they are kind and respectful to those outside our school community as well.

+We are honest.
 We make the right choice even when no one is watching.